Wikontic: Constructing Wikidata-Aligned, Ontology-Aware Knowledge Graphs with Large Language Models: Introduction

 In contrast to cIE, open information extraction (oIE) does not impose predefined entity and relation names, ontology constraints, and constructs KGs from scratch.
 This flexibility makes oIE an attractive tool for augmenting LLMs and RAG systems, with recent work demonstrating reduced inference costs and more reliable retrieval~\cite{chen2024sac, gutierrez2024hipporag, guo2024lightrag, li2024graphreader, han2024retrieval, gutierrez2025rag}.
-For instance, AriGraph~\cite{anokhin2024arigraph} learns KGs to create semantic long-term memory, while Distill-SynthKG~\cite{choubey2024distill} integrates mixed text–triplet structures to improve question answering.
-However, most current oIE pipelines rely on KGs mainly as auxiliary scaffolds for structuring text retrieval, rather than treating the KG itself as a high-quality knowledge resource.
+For example, AriGraph~\cite{anokhin2024arigraph} learns KGs to create long-term semantic memory, while Distill-SynthKG~\cite{choubey2024distill} integrates mixed text–triplet structures to improve question answering.
+However, most current oIE pipelines rely on KGs mainly as auxiliary scaffolds to structure text retrieval, rather than treating the KG itself as a high-quality knowledge resource.
 This perspective overlooks the potential of compact and non-redundant KGs to represent information directly, and leaves their quality and reasoning capabilities underexploited.
 As a result, the practical use of oIE KGs remains limited.
-Extracted triplets often contain heterogeneous surface forms—for instance, “NYC located in USA” versus “New York City in-country United States”—fragmenting the KG into redundant or inconsistent representations.
-With scale, synonymy, coreference, and predicate variation accumulate, eroding the very strengths that motivate KG construction in the first place: precision, interpretability, and logical consistency.
+Extracted triplets often contain heterogeneous surface forms---for example, “NYC located in USA” versus “New York City in-country United States”---fragmenting the KG into redundant or inconsistent representations.
+Synonymy, coreference, and predicate variation accumulate with scale, eroding the very strengths that motivate KG construction in the first place: precision, interpretability, and logical consistency.

 To address this, we combine the flexibility of oIE with the structural rigor of cIE by leveraging external ontologies.
-Wikidata~\cite{vrande2012wikidata}, one of the largest community-maintained knowledge bases, offers rich entity classes, relation schemas, and domain–range constraints across more than 100M entities.
+Wikidata~\citep{vrande2012wikidata}, one of the largest community-maintained knowledge bases, offers rich entity classes, relation schemas, and domain-range constraints across more than 100M entities.
 Its breadth allows coverage from common sense to specialized domains, while its formal constraints provide principled supervision for validating LLM outputs.
 Yet, integrating such ontology guidance into a fully automated pipeline poses key challenges: (i) extracting candidate triplets without predefined labels, (ii) typing and disambiguating entities under ontology classes despite lexical ambiguity, and (iii) refining nodes and edges iteratively while preserving alignment.